crypticrk/European-Soccer-Analysis-using-SQL/README.md

 7) Betting odds from up to 10 providers
 8) Detailed match events (goal types, possession, corner, cross, fouls, cards etc…) for +10,000 matches

 As a football fan, an analysis of the relational databases has been done using SQL.
-SQL is a conceptual language
+SQL is a conceptual language used to write queries that pull data from the database, manipulate it, sort it and extract it.